protella/chatgpt-bots/README.md

 ## ToDo:
 - Use Slack/Discord Threads to isolate and track individual conversations rather than maintaining a single conversation history across all users and channels.
-  - Use MongoDB as a document DB to hold the long term chat thread histories.
+(Slack threads are working.
+Discord is still a shared history)
-  - For Slack, potentially use the API's conversations.history method to sync Slack's source of truth to the MongoDB
+  - For Slack, potentially use the API's conversations.history method on-demand to sync or update the Bot's conversation history after a restart
 - Add command functionality to allow for changing the initial chatbot init phrase
 - Update bot commands to use Slack/Discord's `/command` functionality rather than old school `!commands`
 - Track context/history size using the usage stats and pop old items from the history to avoid going over the model's max context size (4k w/ 3.5-turbo but not as much of an issue with GPT4 Turbo) Adjust for different models if necessary.
 Lower Priority
+- Add support for the bot to recognize individual users within a mult-user conversation.
+- Fix usage stats function.
+Decide how/what to track.
+Global stats or conversation stats, or both?
 - Clean up code, standardize style, move repeated client code to functions and utility modules.
-- Create manifest file for the app
+- Create Slack app manifest file
 - Setup Github workflows and unit tests